cryptiumlabs/stakepi/README.md

 ### StakePi

-Monitoring staking status with a Raspberry Pi
+Monitoring staking status with a Raspberry Pi.

 #### Hardware